-1.7 Prior to the inaugural meeting of WTDC, in accordance with No. 49 of the General Rules of conferences, assemblies and meetings of the Union, the heads of delegation shall meet to prepare the agenda for the first plenary meeting and make proposals for the organization of the conference, including proposals for chairmanships and vice-chairmanships of WTDC, its committees and groups.
+1.7 The chairmen of SGs, the chairman of TDAG and the chairmen of other groups set up by the preceding WTDC should make themselves available to WTDC and provide information on issues related to the groups they lead.

-1.8 The programme of work of WTDC shall be designed to provide adequate time for consideration of the important administrative and organizational aspects of ITU-D. As a general rule:
+1.8 The programme of work of WTDC shall be designed to provide adequate time for consideration of the important administrative and organizational aspects of ITU-D.

-1.8.1 WTDC shall consider reports from the Director of the Telecommunication Development Bureau (BDT) and, pursuant to No. 208 of the Convention, shall establish work programmes and guidelines for defining telecommunication development questions and priorities and shall provide direction and guidance for the ITU-D work programme.
-It shall decide on the need to maintain, terminate or establish study groups, allocate to each of them the Questions to be studied and, taking into account consideration by the heads of delegation, appoint the chairmen and vice-chairmen of study groups, of TDAG and of any other groups it has established, taking account of Article 20 of the Convention.
-The study group chairmen themselves shall, during the conference, be at the disposal of WTDC to provide information on matters relating to the study group they chair.

-1.8.2 WTDC shall establish a declaration, a plan of action, including programmes and regional initiatives, ITU-D's contribution to the draft ITU strategic plan, ITU-D study group Questions, as well as resolutions and Recommendations.

 1.9 A WTDC may express its opinion relating to the duration or agenda of a future WTDC.

-1.10 During WTDC, the heads of delegation shall meet:
+1.10 Before the WTDC opening meeting, and during WTDC, the heads of delegation shall meet:

+а) to prepare prior to the opening of WTDC in accordance with No. 49 of the General Rules of conferences, assemblies and meetings of the Union the agenda of the first plenary meeting and submitting proposals for the organization of the conference, including proposals for the designation of chairmen and vice-chairmen of WTDC, its committees and groups;

-a) to consider the proposals concerning the work programme and the constitution of study groups in particular;
+b) to consider the proposals concerning the work programme and the constitution of study groups in particular;

-b) to draw up proposals concerning the designation of chairmen and vice-chairmen of study groups, TDAG and any other groups established by WTDC (see section 3).
+c) to draw up proposals concerning the designation of chairmen and vice-chairmen of study groups, TDAG and any other groups established by WTDC (see section 3).

-1.11 In those cases indicated in § 1.8.1, a WTDC may be asked to consider the approval of one or more new or revised Recommendations and deletion of Recommendations.
-The report of any study group(s) or TDAG proposing such action should include information on why such action is proposed.
+1.11 In accordance with Resolution 191 of the Plenipotentiary Conference, the WTDC identifies subjects in common with other ITU Sectors where work is to be done and that require internal coordination within ITU.

 1.12 Voting

-Should there be a need for a vote at WTDC, the vote will be conducted according to the relevant sections of the Constitution, Convention and General Rules of conferences, assemblies and meetings of the Union.
+Should there be a need for a vote at WTDC, the vote shall be conducted according to the relevant sections of the Constitution, Convention and General Rules of conferences, assemblies and meetings of the Union.

-1.13 In accordance with No. 213A of the Convention and Resolution 24 (Rev. Buenos Aires, 2017), WTDC may assign specific matters within its competence to TDAG to act on its behalf, indicating the recommended action on those matters.

-1.14 TDAG shall report to the next WTDC on progress in matters that may be included in agendas of future WTDCs as well as on the progress of ITU-D studies in response to requests made by previous conferences.
+1.13 Prior and during the development for resolutions that define working methods and prioritize issues, WTDC should be guided by the following approaches:

+a) if an existing Plenipotentiary Conference resolution identifies a priority issue, the need for a similar WTDC resolution should be questioned;

+b) the repetition of preamble texts of Plenipotentiary Conference resolutions in WTDC resolutions should be avoided;

+c) if only editorial updates are required to a WTDC resolution, the need to produce a revised version should be questioned;

+d) if the actions proposed have been accomplished, the resolution should be viewed as fulfilled and the need for it should be questioned .

 SECTION 2 – Documentation of ITU-D

 2.1 General principles

-In §§ 2.1.1 and 2.1.2 below, the term "texts" is used for the ITU Telecommunication Development Sector (ITU-D) Declaration, action plan, objectives, programmes, resolutions, decisions, Questions, Recommendations, regional initiatives, reports, handbooks and other documents, as defined in §§ 2.2 to 2.10.
+In §§ 2.1.1 and 2.1.2 below, the term "texts" is used for WTDC Declaration, ITU-D action plan, objectives, programmes, WTDC resolutions, WTDC decisions, ITU-D Questions, Recommendations, regional initiatives, reports, handbooks and other (ITU-D) documents, as defined in §§ 2.2 to 2.10.

 2.1.1 Presentation of texts